ROLI Dashboard allows you to select the Seaboard's Press Mode, either Channel Pressure or Poly Aftertouch.

 Poly Aftertouch can be applied in varying amounts to each note played on that channel.

-Since the Seaboard uses multiple channels and assigns each note to its own channel, there is no performance difference between Poly Aftertouch and Channel Pressure: there is never more than one note being performed on a given channel.
+The Seaboard uses multiple channels and assigns each note to its own channel, so in most cases there is no performance difference between Poly Aftertouch and Channel Pressure, as there is not more than one note being performed on a given channel.
 When controlling some hardware or software synthesizers in Single Channel mode, though, you may want to select Press Mode: Poly Aftertouch to achieve polyphonic Press response despite using only a single MIDI channel.